Does DNA evidence refute the Book of Mormon?

 Thomas Murphy has received well-orchestrated national attention for his critique of the Book of Mormon based on DNA evidence.
 He is posing as a Galileo, an objective scholar being persecuted by an oppressive church.
 But the reality is much different, as Allen Wyatt shows in his review of Murphy's actions and inconsistencies at FairMormon.org.
 Given Murphy's active support of those who openly claim that they seek to "tear down" the Church, and given his open attacks on many aspects of Church doctrine, I suggest that the possibility of his excommunication has nothing to do with a scholar's honest questioning of LDS beliefs.

-To counter some errors in the media about the DNA controversy, the ChurchofJesusChrist.org website now has a "DNA and the Book of Mormon" page with several articles as unofficial background material--including a PDF version of this essay (the Nov.
-16, 2003 version) that I created for their use.
-My article is posted at www.mormonnewsroom.org/assets/pdf/Jeff_Lindsay_DNA.pdf (archived).
+To counter some errors in the media about the DNA controversy, the ChurchofJesusChrist.org website now has a "DNA and the Book of Mormon."
+An early version of that page included a link to a PDF version of this essay from Nov.
+16, 2003 that I created for their use.
+My 2003 PDF on the Church's newsroom site is still available at Archive.org.

 A concise and thoughtful summary of the real problem behind those who lose their faith over the DNA issue is given by Kevin Barney in "A Brief Review of Murphy and Southerton's 'Galileo Event'" at FAIRlatterdaysaints.org.
 Barney responds to an article by Thomas Murphy and Simon Southerton, "Genetic Research a 'Galileo Event' for Mormons," Anthropology News, Vol. 44, No. 2 (February 2003): 20, a publication of the American Anthropological Association.
 Also see the compilation of DNA-related links at the Messenger and Advocate blog.